mattermost/mattermost-developer-documentation/site/content/contribute/desktop/developer-setup.md

 ---
-title: "Developer Setup"
+title: "Developer setup"
-heading: "Setting up Your Development Environment"
+heading: "Set up your development environment"
-description: "Find out how to set up your development environment for building, running, and testing the Mattermost Desktop App."
+description: "Find out how to set up your development environment for building, running, and testing the Mattermost desktop app."
 date: 2020-02-01T19:50:32-04:00
 weight: 1
 ---